kylemichaelsullivan/randodrum/documentation/DIFFICULTIES.md

 ### Dynamic Scale

-Dynamics are determined by weighted thresholds on a 0-10 scale:
+Dynamics are determined by weighted thresholds on a 0-1 scale:

-- `[ghostThreshold, normalThreshold, accentThreshold, rimshotThreshold]`
+- `[normalThreshold, accentThreshold]` - values below normalThreshold are normal, below accentThreshold are accent, above are rimshot
+- **Constraint**: normalThreshold must be <= accentThreshold for logical consistency
 - Random values below each threshold determine the dynamic level

 ### Ornament Probabilities